 School uniforms or clothing for schoolchildren from different countries.
-They meet in shape.
-School uniforms around the world
+They are met according to form.
+School uniforms from around the world

 Zhdan Ekaterina

-The presentation contains information about school uniforms from around the world.
+The presentation contains information about school uniforms around the world.

 Download: